 A little later on our way to my father’s room on a particular floor, Adam managed to get lost in the elevator and cried when we found him.
 He had changed his mind about the hospital.
 The last days of our friends’ stay, my father had been released from the hospital.
 He is seen behind in the group.

 We went sightseeing in Copenhagen and a few other places outside of Copenhagen by bus and train, and I imagined that I was English too, hoping that my friends would speak loud enough for the passengers to hear them.
 We brought with us lunch packages.
 It was unimaginable to eat anything at a restaurant.

 In Denmark, we have small stalls where you can buy bread and sausages.
 It could be true that we once got something from such a place as we did a lot of walking on our tours.
 In the Fifties and Sixties, we could visit the breweries Tuborg or Carlsberg, and we would be served as many fizzy drinks as we could manage.
 Before getting that we had to see the whole brewery though.
-On a hot day, we went to Tuborg with the family between The Little Mermaid and an amusement park in a forest outside of Copenhagen.
+On a hot day, we went to Tuborg with the family after seeing The Little Mermaid and an amusement park in a forest outside of Copenhagen.